Global Existence for the Derivative Nonlinear Schr\"{o}dinger Equation with Arbitrary Spectral Singularities: Introduction

 The jump matrix of the Riemann-Hilbert problem for $\bfM(x,z)$ is unchanged outside the circle $\Sigma_\infty$ but is replaced inside by new jump data that may be explicitly computed from $q_0$ and $q_{x_0}$; see Section \ref{sec:direct} for a full discussion.
 Since $\bfM(x,\zeta) = M(x,\zeta)$ in a neighborhood of infinity, we can still recover $q$ from the reconstruction formula \eqref{q-recon}.
 To carry out the analysis, we change variables from $\zeta$ to $\lam=\zeta^2$ and actually analyze RHP \ref{RHP.lambda}.

 To analyze the direct map (from the given potential $q_0$ to the jump matrix for the augmented contour $\Sigma$) and the inverse map (from the jump matrix to the recovered potential) it is helpful to exploit the symmetry reduction of the spectral problem \eqref{LS} to the spectral variable $\lam = \zeta^2$.
-Under the map $\zeta \mapsto \zeta^2$, the contour $\R \cup i\R$ maps to $\R$ with its usual orientation and $\Omega^\pm$ map to $\C^\pm$.
-The augmented contour $\Sigma$ shown in Figure \ref{aug-1} maps to the the contour $\Gamma$ shown in Figure \ref{aug-2}, and $\Sigma_\infty$ maps to the circle of radius $S_\infty = R^2$.
-In what follows, we will set
+Under the map $\zeta \mapsto \zeta^2$, the augmented contour $\Sigma$ is mapped to the contour